sarcars/17_Credit_Risk_Analysis/README.md

 Module 17 Challenge Credit Risk Analysis for Supervised Machine Learning and Credit Risk

 ## Overview of the analysis:
 This exercise was to apply machine learning to solve a real-world challenge of credit card risk.
 I employed different techniques to train and evaluate models with unbalanced classes.
-There were a total of six algorithms used to evaluate the data given
+There was a total of six algorithms used to evaluate the data given
 - Random Oversampling using `RandomOverSampler`
-- Oversampling usint `SMOTE`
+- Oversampling using `SMOTE`
 - Undersampling using `ClusterCentroids`
 - Combination of over- and undersampling using `SMOTEEN`
 - Ensemble Classifier `BalancedRandomForestClassifier`